 Chemistry, Non-ACS Track - General Option, B.S.
+Bachelor of Science with a major in Chemistry (Non-ACS Tracks)

 This degree includes a number of fundamental courses in chemistry and allows for students with interests in additional fields to build a broad based curriculum.
 Combining this degree with a minor or second major prepares students for a laboratory positions and a variety of career opportunities that include: with business - technical sales; with engineering - chemical industry; with biology or geology - environmental studies or industrial hygiene; with political science followed by law school - patent law; with education - middle school or high school teaching.